snap-stanford/snap-python/doc/source/reference/CntEdgesToSet.rst

     This page is a draft and under revision.

-.. function:: int CntEdgesToSet(Graph, NId, NodeSet)
+.. function:: CntEdgesToSet(Graph, NId, NodeSet)

 .. note::